TonyFlury/QuoraChallenge/docs/GettingStarted.rst

 To get the challenge Description
 --------------------------------

-To get a description of the challenge (in this case 'challenge1') use the :ref:`describe function<function_describes>`.
+To get a description of the challenge (in this case 'challenge1') use the :ref:`describe function<function_describe>`.

 .. code-block:: pycon